issuu/ocaml-protoc-plugin/README.md

 ```

 Note that if `test.proto` had a package declaration such as `package testing`,
-the modules `Address` and `Person` listed above would be defined as submodules
+the modules `Address` and `Person` listed above would be defined as sub-modules
 of a top-level module `Testing`.

 `Protobuf.Reader` and `Protobuf.Writer` are used then reading or